energysistem/manuals/39930-BT5Plus/en/09-play_control.md

 ## Play Control

-Once you have paired your *Energy Wireless BT5+* you can control the basic play functions from the headphones such as the volume up and down, forward or backward a song and play or pause.
+Once you have paired your *Energy Wireless BT5+* you can control the basic play functions from the headphones such as turn the volume up and down, forward or backward a song and play or pause.

 To forward a song press button (2) "-" once, and keep it pressed to low the volume.
 Release the button once you have reached your desired volume.